Flo: A data-driven limited-area storm surge model: Results and Discussion

 As the low pressure system moved further east, and the wind direction continued backing further left, the storm surge signal moved further through the North Sea up along the western coast of Denmark and into the Skagerrak area as a Kelvin wave (see \citealt{kristensen2024}).

 The storm Xaver, due to its characteristics as an extreme and special event, has been thoroughly studied by e.g. \cite{staneva17} and \cite{kristensen2024, kristensen2025}.
-Figure \ref{fig:xaver_compare_field} show the storm surge in the North Sea from the Flo model compared to NORA-Surge at the peak of the storm surge in the German Bight during storm Xaver.
-The fields from the two hindcasts are visually very similar, and the difference-plot confirm that even the largest differences are less than 20 cm.
-The general impression of the difference is that the Flo hindcast has lower amplitudes than NORA-Surge most places, with a few exceptions.
+Figure \ref{fig:xaver_compare_field} shows the residual water level in the North Sea from the Flo model compared to NORA-Surge at the peak of the storm surge in the German Bight during storm Xaver.
+The fields from the two hindcasts are visually very similar, and the difference-plot confirms that even the largest differences are less than 20 cm.
+The general impression of the difference is that the Flo hindcast has lower amplitudes than NORA-Surge in most places, with a few exceptions.
 An area that stands out from the rest is the Skagerrak area between Norway, Denmark and Sweden, where the Flo hindcast has higher amplitudes than NORA-Surge.
 This is generally an area where NORA-Surge, and the operational model based on the same model configuration, struggle (see \cite{kristensen22, tedesco23, kristensen2024}).
 The time series in Figure \ref{fig:xaver_timeseries} show a comparison between observations and the three hindcasts for four selected stations from Cuxhaven (GER) in the south, up to Oslo (NOR) in the north.
-This clearly show how the Flo model based on the 16 year training period outperform the NORA-Surge, and the inference based on the shorter training period, for the two Norwegian stations located in the Skagerrak area for the storm Xaver, both with regards to RMSE and correlation.
+This clearly shows how the Flo model, based on the 16-year training period, outperforms the NORA-Surge, and the inference based on the shorter training period, for the two Norwegian stations located in the Skagerrak area for the storm Xaver, both with regards to RMSE and correlation.

-This suggest that, contrary to some DDMs for the atmosphere and weather prediction, that emphasize their shortcoming when it comes to predicting extremes (e.g. \cite{nipen2025}), the Flo model is able to reproduce an extreme event like storm Xaver with similar, or better, accuracy than the NORA-Surge based on a numerical model.
-This is likely an effect of smoothing of the model fields, so the effect of double penalty is reduced.
-This is a common and well known behavior in GNN based ML models as shown by e.g. \cite{graphcast2023} and \cite{nipen2025}.
+This suggests that, contrary to some DDMs for the atmosphere and weather prediction, that emphasize their shortcomings when it comes to predicting extremes (e.g. \cite{nipen2025}), the Flo model is able to reproduce an extreme event like storm Xaver with similar, or better, accuracy than the NORA-Surge based on a numerical model.
+This is likely an effect of the smoothing of the model fields, so the effect of double penalty is reduced.
+This is a common and well-known behavior in GNN-based ML models, as shown by e.g. \cite{graphcast2023} and \cite{nipen2025}.

-\section{Summary and conclusions}
+\section{Summary and Conclusions}